Skip to content

 Yoga Studio Chains and Franchises

 A subset of yoga studios are the yoga chains and franchises.
 The former are groups of yoga studios, often backed by private equity or publicly traded, (i.e., they have a lot of money), that got into yoga to make a return on investment.
-(Yogaworks was traded on the NASDAQ stock market under the ticker symbol “YOGA.” but is soon to be delisted)
+(Yogaworks was traded on the NASDAQ stock market under the ticker symbol “YOGA.” but was delisted)

 The franchise model exists in many industries, with the most famous being fast foods’ and the likes of McDonald’s.
 In yoga, franchises have names like Honor Yoga, Yoga Six, Sunstone Yoga, and Corepower Yoga.